nandakishormpai/movie_review_predictor/README.md

 A Review analysis model

-Python script 'Train.py' used to train the model is made through the source i got from https://machinelearningmastery.com/develop-word-embedding-model-predicting-movie-review-sentiment/
+Python script 'Train.py' used to train the model is made through the source https://machinelearningmastery.com/develop-word-embedding-model-predicting-movie-review-sentiment/

 ## Instructions